RubberDuckCollector/flash-card-collection/README.md

 **If you find an error, submit a pull request and I'll try to figure out how that works and fix the error**

-# How to add one of these flash card sets to Quizlet Tutorial
+# How to add one of these flash card sets to Quizlet

 1. Create your flash card set on Quizlet if you haven't already.
 ![Step 1: Create your flash card set on Quizlet if you haven't already.](assets/step_1.png)